 Should there be between four and six entrants, however, the format will change, with a round robin.
 All matches will still be to 7 points in order to preserve the effect of the handicaps.
 Should the round robin finish with leaders having won the same number of matches, then each player's total points difference in the round robin will be the first level of tie-break.
 Should that fail to separate the players, then the results -- but not the scores -- of meetings of those players will decide; failing that, a short play-off will be ordered.

-This is the ninth year of this unique competition, which this year consists of six events, each costing £5 to enter.
+This is the thirteenth year of this unique competition, which this year consists of eight events, each costing £5 to enter.

-Each player's best four events count towards his/her final points tally.
+Each player's best five events count towards his/her final points tally.

 From 2006, the Handicap Trophy became a stand-alone event, the link with the OGP and the IGP having been severed.